jmcvetta/jmcvetta.github.io/source/_posts/2013-08-30-continuous-integration-for-go-code.markdown

 In your browser, click on the Travis logo in the upper left corner of the screen to return to the Travis home page.
 You should now see `foofinder` in the "My Repositories" sidebar at the left of the screen.
-Clicking on it kgg
+Click on it to see the results of your test run.

+{% img images/travis-build.png Travis Build Results %}

-# Set up Drone.io
+# Drone.io

-# Set up Coveralls
+# Coveralls.io

 ## Add `goveralls` to Drone config.